Dark Skies: Volcanic Contribution to Climate Change

 - Explain to students that they will model light reaching Earth following a volcanic eruption.
 The flashlight represents the Sun, the white paper represents the surface of the earth, and the three baggies represent a control, a “normal” atmosphere, and after a volcanic eruption.
 (Hint: If a light meter is available, students might use this to detect the amount of light shining through the baggie.)

 - Instruct students to follow the directions for the sunlight investigation and then answer the questions on their student page for Part 2.

 Develop: Global Effects

-- Hand out the Student Page Volcanic Eruption, Climate Disruption to each student.
+- Give each group a copy of the Volcanic Eruption, Climate Disruption page.
 Explain the illustrations at the top that show what the Sun looked like before, during, and at several times after an eruption.
 Explain the axes of the graphs and the student directions.